lewis-conroy/lewis-conroy/README.md

 - 👀 I’m interested in cloud technology and AI
 - 🌱 I’m currently learning Google Cloud Platform, C++ and AI/ML
 - 💞️ I’m looking to collaborate on open-source projects!
-- 📫 Reach me on discord @ Lewis#6379
+- 📫 Reach me on github!

 <!---
 lewis-conroy/lewis-conroy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.